How this all came unwound

 4) Oklahoma law does not restricted or prevent state officials (including legislators) from benefiting from these tax credit programs.
 Officials are only required to report business interest to the state Ethics Commission under the premise this allows the public to judge any effect of an official's business relationships.
 However, in this case, the public is denied information that would allow determining if an official was benefiting from tax credits.

 5) An Oklahoma law passed in 2007 requiring the tax commission to disclose, on the website Openbooks the identities and amounts of those receiving tax credits.
-To defeat this requirement, the tax commission substitutes the identities and amounts of those using tax credits, thus allowing those wanting to keep their involvement secret, to sell their tax credits to others, to avoid revealing their involvement.
+To defeat this requirement, the tax commission substitutes the identities and amounts of those using tax credits, thus allowing those wanting to keep their involvement secret of selling their tax credits to others to avoid revealing their involvement.

 In addition, the tax commission omitted to report certain other tax credits, those labeled as (Rural) Small Business Venture that are issued tax refund checks.
 Only reporting tax credits used that are labeled (Rural) Small Business Capital.